 for employment of youth in rural communities.
 Mobilizing and training the largest number of youths in Jong Chiefdom is a priority designed around six programs (Arts, Technology, Agriculture, Education, Entrepreneurship, and Eco-tourism) that are been rolled out through the AYM Social Enterprise and Business Incubator Center at 41A Momaligie Road, Timbo Section, Mattru Jong.

 Recently, a younger brother, Duraman Conateh, after a visit to the center made this succinct observation that “mass and sustained sensitisation in the township will increase local revenue.”
 Every increase in local revenue is an employment for an unemployed youth.
 We listened and, are there working on a marketing strategy to deliver.
 But we need partners and, if you have what it takes to translate vision into action, AYM is for you.
-It’s a Movement, join and define your role – Hands at work; minds in motion!
+It’s a Movement, join and define your role – Extinguishing Poverty through Innovative Strategies!